pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 2. Connect to the cluster:

-    First, download the client-side certificate, which is the client certificate you created in Step 1.
+    First, download the client-side certificate, which is the client certificate you have created in Step 1.
 You can directly use it, or obtain it from the `<cluster-name>-cluster-client-secret` Kubernetes Secret object created before.

     {{< copyable "shell-regular" >}}